Kodular/Documentation/docs/components/layout/views/web-viewer.md

 |:----:|:-------:|
 |boolean|True|

-Determines whether to follow links when they are tapped in the WebViewer.
-If you follow links, you can use GoBack and GoForward to navigate the browser history.
+_Determines whether to follow links when they are tapped in the WebViewer.
+If you follow links, you can use GoBack and GoForward to navigate the browser history._

 ### Home Url

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web Viewer', 'Home Url')]]